swiftlang/swift-evolution/proposals/NNNN-negative-availability.md

 }
 ```

-However, as unavailability checks aren't interested in the *positive* portion of it, your code will end up with an empty block in the positive portion of the check.
+## Readability

+As you might notice, the current way to achieve negative availability checks is by working around the current `#available` keyword.
+Because the `#availability` literal is not parsed as an expression, it cannot be negated with regular boolean operations (`!`/`== false`).
+The way instead is to make use of the `else` flow, but as unavailability checks are not interested at all in the positive portion of the check, doing so will leave behind an empty closure statement.

-With the exception of this very specific case, an empty statement is a sure sign that there's something wrong in the code.
-Every unavailability check is then likely to include a comment that indicates it was done on purpose due to the compiler's limitations, and it might even be necessary to disable your linters in the check's line as most would assume that this is a mistake and incorrectly attempt to fix it by negating the check, which as mentioned before cannot be done.
+With the exception of this very specific case, an empty statement is a sure sign that there's something wrong in the developer's code, and it is likely that every unavailability check like this had to include a comment to indicate that it was done on purpose due to the compiler's limitations.
+In some cases, it might be necessary to add a exclusion rule to the project's linters as most would assume that this is a mistake and incorrectly suggest that it can be fixed by negating the statement.

-This workaround has a negative impact on the readability of the unavailability check.
-As shown below, most developers will attempt to hide the problem by putting the positive portion in a single line:
+This workaround has a clear negative impact on the readability of the unavailability check, as no one would expect an empty `if` statement to not be a coding mistake.
+Most developers will attempt to hide the problem by putting the positive portion in a single line:

 ```swift
 // if NOT in iOS 13, load the window.